 You might have seen this type of closure in your kids’ Keen sandals before, and I mention Keen sandals because they are the most popular summer shoe style for kids.

-I have been working for a specialized children’s shoe store for the last ten years.
-We specialize in children with foot and leg problems, but we also provide regular shoe fittings as well.
-I have fitted thousands of shoes and I am familiar with which shoe brands and which shoe styles are better than others.
+I have been working for a specialized children’s shoe store for the last 10 years, where we specialize in children with foot and leg problems, but we provide regular shoe fittings as well.
+I am an expert when it comes to fitting children’s shoes, and I am familiar with which shoe brands and which shoe styles among those brands are better than others.

-I always emphasize that shoe laces need to be pulled tightly in order to get the maximum support and stability from the shoes.
-It is important for shoe laces to be tied properly so that they do not become untied.
-When a child is walking or running around with an untied shoe lace, this can lead to several foot and leg injuries.
+In addition, when a child is walking or running around with an untied shoelaces, it can lead to several foot and leg injuries.
 There are circumstances where not everyone can tie their shoe laces, and this can be due to several reasons.
 The three most popular ones are:

-If you have children that are too young or not ready to learn how to tie their shoes, a friend or family member who has a hard time bending over, or a child with special needs who has a shoe size that is too long for velcro sneakers, then toggle shoe laces are a smart, durable alternative to keeping their shoes tight.
+If you have children that are too young or not ready to learn how to tie their shoes, a friend or family member who has a hard time bending over, or a child with special needs, then toggle shoe laces are a smart, and durable alternative to keeping their shoes tight.
 Lock laces for kids will save parents and children a lot of time when rushing to school!

-If your child is struggling with tying his shoes, then you either have to provide him with a pair of velcro sneakers or a pair of toggle shoe laces.
+If your children are struggling with tying their shoes, then you either have to provide them with a pair of Velcro sneakers or a pair of toggle shoe laces.
 Please remember: walking or running with untied shoe laces will make your child more prone to falling, and therefore increase the risk for injuries.